Flopppys/brick-hill/README.md

-# brick-hill-scripts
+# brick-hill
-A dedicated repository to my Brick Hill scripts.
+A dedicated repository to my Brick Hill related stuff.